-Once Royal actors gain access to the network, they communicate with command and control (C2) infrastructure and download multiple tools [T1105].
-Legitimate Windows software is repurposed by Royal operators to strengthen their foothold in the victim's network.
-Ransomware operators often use open-source projects to aid their intrusion activities; Royal operators have recently been observed using Chisel, a tunneling tool transported over HTTP and secured via SSH [T1572], to communicate with their C2 infrastructure.
-FBI has observed multiple Qakbot C2s used in Royal ransomware attacks, but has not yet determined if Royal ransomware exclusively uses Qakbot C2s.
+Once Royal actors gain access to a network, they communicate with command and control (C2) infrastructure and download multiple tools [T1105].
+Legitimate Windows software is repurposed by Royal operators to strengthen their foothold within the victim's network.
+Ransomware operators often use open source projects to aid their intrusion activities-Royal operators have recently been observed using Chisel, a tunneling tool transported over HTTP and secured via SSH [T1572], to communicate with their C2 infrastructure.
+FBI observed multiple Qakbot C2s used in Royal ransomware attacks but is yet to determine if Royal ransomware exclusively uses Qakbot C2s.